-Reading widely is the most important source of story ideas and the best way to improve your professionalism and writing skills.
-If you are serious about your beat, reading everything published about it is a professional duty and base for a professional career in investigative journalism.
-Without reading, journalists would not have the a good understanding of how systems and processes are supposed to work, and therefore what it looks like when something goes wrong.
+If you are serious about journalism reading is a not an option, but a basic professional duty.
+It does not just improve your writing skills; what you glean from articles and books also gives you a much-needed understanding of how systems and processes are supposed to work, and thus, what it looks like when something goes awry.
 Do not spend time simply processing the information that happens to come your way, but rather continually seek out new information to broaden your own knowledge base!

 Brant Houston, former executive director of the US-based non-profit Investigative Reporters and Editors (IRE), notes that local newspapers carry within its articles the seeds of many investigative features.
 There is a story to every paid legal notice, such as a name change, a fire sale or a tender – your job is to be alert and figure out what and why.
 What journalists do far too infrequently is to follow up on published stories.
 Reader surveys and focus groups invariably show that readers love follow-ups.
 They want to know what happens next, why it happened or what the story is behind terse daily news.
 Look especially for news stories that neglect to ask why or seem to focus on only one aspect of an issue.
 Keep an eye out for alternative ways of covering obvious or regular stories, such as global or national commemorative days.
 By reading widely, you can also track the status of, say, a much-vaunted government construction project that has quietly faded in the background.

 You should also read official reports from the government or NGOs, dull as they may seem.
 And while scarce resources or geography might limit your access to overseas publications, do your best to keep up with what’s going on around the world in relation to your beat.
 Embassies or NGOs should have free libraries or reading rooms you could use to keep abreast of the news.